Ira C. Eaker Center for Leadership Development, Air University, Maxwell AFB, AL

 In early Fiscal Year 2016, the Air Force’s Financial Management Staff Officer Course (FMSOC) was discontinued at Keesler AFB, MS, and a replacement course, the Air Force Professional Financial Management Course (PFMC) was stood up at the DFM&CS at Maxwell AFB, AL. Expectations for the PFMC included an emphasis on education versus training, flexibility to make timely revisions, consistent decision support instruction, and alignment with the DoD Financial Management Certification Program – Level 2 requirements.
 The inaugural PFMC class began in late October 2015.

-The DFM&CS faculty consists of members representing the Army, Navy, Air Force, and DFAS.
+The DFM&CS faculty consists of members representing the Army, Navy, Department of the Air Force, and DFAS.
 The blended learning DFMC is offered three to four times a year with up to 45 students per class.
 The typical class reflects the demographics of the career field (predominantly civilian) and other defense partners.
 The four-day DDSC is offered both in-residence (twice a year) and as a mobile training course (8 - 10 times a year) at locations around the world.
 The four-week PFMC is offered seven times a year with 30 students per class.

 DFM&CS courses are accredited by the Southern Association of Colleges and Schools, Commission of Colleges, National Association of State Boards of Accountancy, and the American Council on Education.
 This means CPAs, CIAs, CDFMs, CDFM-As, etc. can use our courses to fulfill their annual continuing professional education (CPE) requirements, and college students can use our courses to fulfill some academic requirements.